DioneProtocol/odysseygo-installer/docker/README.md

 EOF
 ```

-4. Start your validator node:
+4. Start your validator node (bootstrap will download automatically):
 ```bash
 docker-compose up -d
 ```

+**🎉 That's it!** The container will automatically:
+- Download the appropriate bootstrap file (~222MB for mainnet)
+- Extract the bootstrap data to the database directory
+- Start the OdysseyGo node with your configuration

 ### For Archive Nodes (Data Providers)